Avixcn/WHSTechNotes/journal.md

 Today i explained what im looking forward to this Thanksgiving break

 This Thanksgiving break I am looking forward to hanging out with friends and family, I am also looking forward to the food.

+# December 15, 2025

+Today i explained what i am doing this winter break

+This winter break i will be hanging out with my grandma and some friends.
+I might also go to the movies or go skating.